 Sarit Thanarat was quite different from his predecessors as prime minister.
-He grew up in the northeast, which was unique for Thai political leaders at the time.
+He grew up in the northeast, Thailand’s poorest region, which was unique for Thai political leaders at the time.
 Unlike the cultured members of the Khana Ratsadon, he had not had a chance to study abroad due to the economic depression of the 1930s.
-Instead, he had spent virtually entire his career in the Thai military.
-As such, he was never as exposed to the great European traditions of liberalism and democracy as Pridi, nor to foreign styles of ruling such as Phibun’s fascism.
-He fitted more into the mould of the Thai thug: the “nukleng“.
-He, in essence, was the personification of tough Thai masculinity.
+Instead, he had spent virtually entire his career in the Thai military and only grew in influence as Phibun’s power diminished during his second term as premier.

-His direct talk and perceived toughness would immediately make him popular with the people when he removed Plaek Phibulsongkram.
+His direct talk and perceived toughness would immediately make him popular with the people when he removed Phibun.
 The legitimacy of his rule would also be undoubted, for after explaining his actions to King Bhumibol Adulyadej, he had been granted the title of ‘Defender of the Capital’.
 Yet, despite attaining both popularity and legitimacy, Sarit initially felt it would be unfit for him to become prime minister, for he did not want to be seen as grabbing power from himself, and his various sicknesses meant he needed treatment abroad.
 He instead handed the role to a civilian, Pote Sarasin, but Pote quickly resigned, most likely because he was unhappy with Sarit’s powerful influence.

 …the fundamental cause of our political instability in the past lies in the sudden transplantation of alien institutions onto our soil without careful preparation, and, more particularly, without proper regard to the circumstances that prevail in our homeland, the nature and characteristics of our own people…If we look at our national history, we can see very well that this country works better and prospers under an authority- not a tyrannical authority, but a unifying authority around which all elements of our nation can rally.

 It was a chilling coup.
 Sarit scrapped the constitution, banned political parties, and made mass arrests of newspaper editors, political opponents and intellectuals.
 He was cheered on by the United States; the State Department called the coup “an orderly attempt by the present ruling group to solidify its position”.
 Sarit had indeed managed to solidify his position to the point of establishing the most authoritarian dictatorship since the start of Thailand’s democratic period.

 the members of the Constituent Assembly are not inferior to [elected] MPs of any previous parliaments.
 We work with honesty, scholastic competence, and just-decision making that is not under the influence of any private party and does not have to demonstrate personal heroism for the purposes of future elections.

-And so Sarit began his direct rule.
-He first increased his popularity through despotic benevolence by means of populist policies.
+Sarit first increased his popularity through despotic benevolence by means of populist policies.
 Electricity rates were cut, flea markets were set up, tap water was given for free and school tuition rates were reduced.
 But Sarit’s rule was not about populism.
 It was about orderliness.

 He became obsessed with clean streets.
 Opium trading was eradicated.
-He began a programme of mass arrests of street thugs and prostitutes who would be enrolled in reformatory institutions.
+He began a program of mass arrests of street thugs and prostitutes who would be enrolled in reformatory institutions.
 A cultural conservative at heart, Sarit even arrested people who did things he deemed ‘non-Thai’- wearing tight pants, for example.
 Sarit was also heavily involved with firefighting, personally supervising firefights in Bangkok and ordering the executions of numerous arsonists.

 Sarit would officially be prime minister for four years, although his influence since the coup of 1957 would mean he dominated Thailand for six.
 Sarit was always a heavy drinker, and his health problems worsened over the years.
 It was said that by the end, he could only drink orange juice and eat various types of nuts.
 By December 1963, he was dying of liver failure.
 On December 8th, King Bhumibol visited Sarit on his deathbed, and Sarit, in a final show of loyalty, asked to place the king’s hand on his forehead.
 Later that day, Sarit died.
 He would be the only Thai prime minister to this day to die in office.